Skip to main content

 Exclusive Tasks allow project maintainers to control who can edit specific strings during a task.
 When a task is marked as exclusive, only the assigned collaborator for each language can translate, review, or proofread the strings included in that task.
 This prevents overlaps, improves accountability, and ensures that sensitive or specialized content is handled by the right person.

-What Exclusive Tasks Do
+What are Exclusive Tasks

 When a task is created with the Make editing exclusive option enabled: